hopeshelby32/BlackMarketBlackjack/README.md

 This is a site that on the front teaches about how to play blackjack, and on another side shows how one could count cards at blackjack.
-!Disclaimer!
-Counting cards is not allowed in any formal gambling setting, and this should only be used in private.
+***-Disclaimer* Counting cards is not allowed in any formal gambling setting, and this should only be used in private.**